Got a Question?

 The best way to protect your silk Oriental rug, of course, is to limit the foot traffic (especially of pets and children) it’s exposed to, and to encourage guests and family members to remove their shoes when entering the house.
 Keep highly saturated liquids (such as wine and juice) away from the rug; if you have pets, discipline them to resist laying on -- or worse, urinating on -- your silk rug.
-The odors and colors of acidic liquids can severely damage a silk rug, and can only be completed removed (or, in extreme cases, only partially removed) by professional cleaners.
+The odors and colors of acidic liquids can severely damage a silk and wool rug, and can only be completed removed (or, in extreme cases, only partially removed) by professional cleaners.

-Vacuum your silk rug regularly (once every one or two weeks) to keep everyday dust and dirt from building up in the rug’s fibers.
+Vacuum your handmade silk rugs regularly (once every one or two weeks) to keep everyday dust and dirt from building up in the rug’s fibers.
 If your silk rug is exposed to light, make sure you rotate it every few months to ensure that all parts of the rugs are exposed to the sunlight equally.
 This can help prevent discoloration and deterioration of the rug’s silk fibers.

 If, however, dirt or liquid stain finds itself atop the fibers of your silk Oriental rug, there are a few at-home remedies you can try.
 Note that you shouldn’t try any other cleaning methods than those listed below, as products other than water, mild soap, baking soda, and white vinegar will likely lead to further damage and/or discoloration of your silk Oriental rug.

 The most important step to take when treating a spill on your Oriental rug is to act immediately.
 The longer you wait to treat the rug, the less likely it is that you’ll be able to remove the liquid stain.
 As soon as the spill happens, dampen a clean white towel with warm (but not boiling hot) water.
 Then, blot -- don’t rub -- the spill with the towel, releasing the liquid from the rug and absorbing it into the towel.